 1. Increase the gain

-To activate buying behaviour and increase the potential gain, a campaign or product should, apart from trust, arouse 2 emotions in a consumer’s brain: desire and value.
+To activate buying behavior and increase the potential gain, a campaign or product should, apart from trust, arouse 2 emotions in a consumer’s brain: desire and value.

 - To arouse desire, marketers need to focus on the outcome instead of focusing on the product features.
 E.g. Axe only talks about gaining sex-appeal to seduce women, not that the deodorant is used to prevent wet armpits.